LinusTHCheung/POELAB/README.md

-# POELABJS
+# POELAB

-A bot that scrapes the current lab layout from https://www.poelab.com/
+A bot that scrapes the current lab layout from https://www.poelab.com/.
+Credit goes to SuitSizeSmall for running the lab.

 ## How it works

-This project uses the puppeteer library to take automatically browse the website.
-It will load up a page of a headless chromium and take the src tag of the image and screenshot it.
+This project uses the puppeteer library to automatically navigate to poelab.
+It will load up the uber page in headless chromium and take the src attribute link of the image and send it in chat.
 Also uses discord.js library.